+Figure 23 – 2019 Diesel usage by diesel buses at Burlington Transit [Table 14 in the Burlington report]

-The third graph is a grouped bar chart displaying annual GHG emissions from electricity, based onTable 15 in the Burlington report.
+The third graph is a grouped bar chart displaying annual GHG emissions from electricity, based on data from Table 15 in the Burlington report.
+It compares the annual GHG emissions of Bus #1 and Bus #2 on Light duty, Medium duty and Heavy duty.